ByteriX/ImageLinter/README.md

  7. Checking duplicate images by content (but identical)
  8. Search empty and broken asset images
  9. Analysis scales of images with dependency on platforms target
+ 10. Checking the name of images with convensions or custom patterns apply filters

 ![](Screens/1.png)